ReviewMyContract.aiReview My Contract

 What are the four standard exclusions from confidential information?

-The four standard exclusions that should appear in every confidentiality clause are: (1) information that is or becomes publicly available through no fault of the receiving party; (2) information already in the receiving party's possession before the disclosure, as evidenced by written records; (3) information rightfully received from a third party without restriction; and (4) information independently developed by the receiving party without reference to or use of the disclosing party's confidential information.
-These exclusions reflect commercially reasonable limitations on confidentiality obligations — protecting them against overreach into publicly available, previously known, or independently created information.
-Their absence from a contract is a significant red flag that warrants negotiation before signing.
+The four standard exclusions that should appear in every confidentiality clause are: (1) information that is or becomes publicly available through no fault of the receiving party; (2) information already in the receiving party's possession before the disclosure, as evidenced by written records predating the disclosure; (3) information rightfully received from a third party without restriction on its disclosure or use; and (4) information independently developed by the receiving party without reference to or use of the disclosing party's confidential information.

 Can I be required to destroy all documents with confidential information after a contract ends?